-The ketogenic or “keto” diet is one of the most popular choices for weight loss these days.
+The keto diet is one of the most popular choices for weight loss these days.
 Its basic premise is to indulge in foods that are high in fat and very low in carbohydrates.
 To do so correctly, it helps to be familiar with keto macros.

 The idea is for the body to consume its own fat, rather than calories produced from carbohydrates, as its primary source of energy.
 In time, your body will adapt to the use of body fat as its first choice for energy burning, rather than letting that body fat stick in your hips and thighs.

 What does “keto” mean?

 Before we continue any further, let’s define the meaning of the term “keto.”
 “Keto” is the root word of a compound named “ketone.”
 The textbook meaning of “ketone” is: “an organic compound (as acetone) with a carbonyl group attached to two carbon atoms.”

 How does this definition apply to ketogenic dieters?

 In the ketogenic diet world, the meaning of the word “ketone” refers to the compound that is produced during the process of energy consumption in the human body.